What type of content do you primarily create?

 Studies have shown that spelling mistakes and grammatical errors impact how people perceive you.
 This is key when you're searching for an auto subtitle generator.
 Your life will be made much easier if you can let the tool accurately transcribe your words into coherent text.

-Descript’s free auto subtitles generator allows anyone to add automatic captions to their video.
-It’s available for Mac and Windows devices, or you can open the software in your browser.
-You’ll just need a free account to get started.
+Descript’s free auto subtitle generator allows users to add captions to videos effortlessly.
+Available for Mac, Windows, and browser use, it requires only a free account to get started.
 From there:

 Step 1.
 Upload video footage into Descript.